luskaner/aoe2DELanServer/README.md

 6. In the game, when hosting a new lobby, just make sure to set the server to **Use Local Lan Server**.
 Setting it to public visibility is recommended.
-7. **Invite friends** by searching them by name and sending an invite as needed.
-They can also search in the lobby browser by the lobby ID or just connect to it directly if public (sharing the link to join the lobby automatically probably does not work).
+7. If the lobby is Public, they can join directly in the browser or you can **Invite friends** by searching them by name and sending an invite as needed.
+You can share the link to join the lobby automatically (only works if already in-game).

 ## Local development